michaelfm1211/libll/README.md

 somehwere else where your linker can find it.
 Same goes for the header (ll.h) Also, to keep things clean, you can also run `make clean`.

-## Developing
+## Contributing

 libll is very straight-forward, so developing should be easy.
-To keep things clean, libll should be formatted with clang-format using the Google style.
+To keep things clean and consistant, libll should be formatted with clang-format using the Google style.
 Also, libll uses [MinUnit](https://github.com/siu/minunit) for tests.

 ## License